Play video icon.

 E.K.
 Hornbeck

 Alyssa Keegan (E.K.
-Hornbeck) Actor, mental health coach, dancer and visual artist.
-Creator/owner of Empowered Performer Project; Somatic Education for Performing artists.
-Their theatre credits include Twelfth Night and Richard III at Folger Theater, Scenarios and Contractions at Studio Theater; Come From Away at Ford’s Theatre; Cat on a Hot Tin Roof (Helen Hayes Award, Best Actress), How I Learned to Drive, and Becky Shaw at Round House Theater; Gloria, Botticelli in the Fire, and Shipwreck at Woolly Mammoth Theatre Company; Vanity Fair at Shakespeare Theatre Company; Digging Up Dessa at The Kennedy Center; and working with the Labor Heritage Foundation in honor of laborers during the pandemic.
+Hornbeck) is an actor, mental health coach, dancer, and visual artist.
+They are the creator/owner of Empowered Performer Project, providing somatic education for performing artists.
+Their theater credits include Twelfth Night, Richard III at Folger Theatre; Scenarios, Contractions at Studio Theatre; Come From Away at Ford’s Theatre; Cat on a Hot Tin Roof (Helen Hayes Award for Best Actress), How I Learned to Drive, Becky Shaw at Round House Theatre; Gloria, Botticelli in the Fire, Shipwreck at Woolly Mammoth Theatre Company; Vanity Fair at Shakespeare Theatre Company; Digging Up Dessa at The Kennedy Center; and working with the Labor Heritage Foundation in honor of laborers during the pandemic.
 TV credits include Law & Order: SVU, New Amsterdam (NBC), and Bull (CBS).
-They are the voice of Reagan Somerset in K.F Breene’s bestselling book series Demon Days, Vampire Nights.
+They are the voice of Reagan Somerset in K.F.
+Breene’s bestselling book series, Demon Days, Vampire Nights.

 REBECCA MADEIRA